 5 New COVID-19 Cases

-MOHAVE COUNTY, AZ (July 13, 2020) Late this afternoon, the Mohave County Health Department (MCDPH) Nursing staff was notified of 85 new COVID-19 confirmed cases.
-Thirty-five of the new cases are in the Bullhead City service area.
-There are also 32 cases in the Lake Havasu City service area.
-The Kingman service area has 15 new cases.
-North County has three new cases.
+MOHAVE COUNTY, AZ (June 20, 2020) Late this afternoon, the Mohave County Health Department (MCDPH) Nursing staff was notified of five new COVID-19 confirmed cases.

 **The number of Mohave County confirmed cases has risen dramatically.
 Please notice that the count includes all ages, not just the elderly.
 It is vital that people continue to practice Social Distancing and wear masks in public.
 Always wash your hands when returning to your office or home.
 Things might seem more normal now, but, we’re simply not there yet.
 Please be alert and be safe.**